jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

     # AttributeError
     # TypeError

-  then change the signature of the:ref:`function<functions>`to take in an argument
+  then change the signature of the :ref:`function<functions>` to take in an argument

   .. code-block:: python